- Home

 Tuna cakes are a simple and cost-effective snack that are as nourishing as they are flavoursome.

-These healthy tuna fish cakes from The Gracious Pantry contain a mix of tuna, egg, red onion, and parsley.
-They’re very easy to make – simply mix everything together, form small patties, then lightly fry.
+These healthy tuna fish cakes from The Gracious Pantry are a mix of tuna, egg, red onion, and parsley.
+They’re very easy to make – simply mix everything, form small patties, then lightly fry.

 The main ingredient, tuna, is high in niacin – a B vitamin that promotes healthy skin and a strong immune system.
-It’s also a good source of vitamin D, which supports our bones, brain health, and immune system.
+It’s also a good source of vitamin D, which supports our bones, brain, and immune system.

 One fish cake contains an impressive 8g of protein and just 1g of fat.